ziroau/improved-fuel/index.md

 # Improved Fuel Mod
 ---
-The Improved Fuel mod for 1.16.5 and 1.17 is designed to enhance the fuel experience by putting more items into use!
+The Improved Fuel mod for 1.15.2 & 1.16.5 is designed to enhance the fuel experience by putting more items into use!
 You are allowed to use this mod in a modpack, as long as you provide the neccessary credits.

 ### You can now burn: